perlaruizaviles/farandula/demos/java-server/README.md

 - Documentation

     - [x] Describe the structure of the `src` directory.
-    - [ ] Explain Farandula local maven repository.
+    - [x] Explain Farandula local maven repository.
-    - [ ] Describe general nomencalture for methods, properties, objects, and parameters.
+    - [x] Describe general nomencalture used on the project.
     - [ ] Describe how dependency injection works in the project.
     - [ ] Describe how controllers and services interact with each other.
-    - [ ] Explain how Airport JSON info source is managed.
+    - [x] Explain how Airport JSON info source is managed.
     - [ ] Describe the endpoint structure.
     - [ ] Describe how the response is built.
     - [ ] Describe Helpers purpose.